snowplow/snowplowanalytics.com/_posts/2020-06-22-snowplow-java-tracker-0.10.1/index.md

 <h2 id="upgrade">6.
 Upgrading</h2>

-The tracker is available on [Snowplow's Bintray Maven Repository](https://bintray.com/snowplow/snowplow-maven/snowplow-java-tracker) and [jcenter](https://bintray.com/bintray/jcenter?filterByPkgName=snowplow-java-tracker).
+Since version 0.9.0, the Java Tracker is available on [Maven Central](https://search.maven.org/artifact/com.snowplowanalytics/snowplow-java-tracker).
+It is also available via [Snowplow's Bintray Maven Repository](https://bintray.com/snowplow/snowplow-maven/snowplow-java-tracker).

-To upgrade, alter the repository url in your project to `https://bintray.com/snowplow/snowplow-maven/` and change the version to `0.10.1`.
+To upgrade, use the following URL `https://bintray.com/snowplow/snowplow-maven/` and change the version to `0.10.1`.
 Further details and examples for Maven, Gradle and sbt can be found in our [setup guide](https://github.com/snowplow/snowplow/wiki/Java-Tracker-Setup#3-setup).

 <h2 id="doc">7.
 Documentation and help</h2>